 CSCPA is a federal law that requires colleges and universities to issue a statement providing the campus community with information regarding registered sex offenders.
 Law enforcement agencies are required to inform colleges and universities when registered sex offenders indicate they plan to attend classes, live, work or volunteer their services on a college or university campus.
 The law also requires that registered sex offenders personally contact and notify campus police authorities of their impending presence.
-The Victoria College prepares and retains an Institute of Higher Education Sex Offender Notification for all registered sex offenders that notify the Victoria College Police Department of their intent to attend classes.
+The Victoria College prepares and retains an Institute of Higher Education Sex Offender Notification for all registered sex offenders that notifies the Victoria College Police Department of their intent to attend classes.
 To determine what registered sex offenders have registered for The Victoria College, go to www.victoriacollege.edu/sexoffenders and click on the link to the Texas Sex Offender Database.
 For additional information regarding registered sex offenders on campus, contact the Police and Campus Safety Office.
+Please see the Convicted Sex Offender Policy, Part III, Article IX, of the Code of Conduct for more information.